Postmaster general to appear before Senate over mail delays

 The Postal Service said it has stopped removing mailboxes and mail-sorting machines following complaints from lawmakers and customers.
 It said it would stop removing its distinctive blue mailboxes through mid-November.

 The legislation set for Saturday’s vote, the “Delivering for America Act,” would prohibit the Postal Service from implementing any changes to operations or level of service it had in place on Jan.
-1. The package would include the $25 billion in earlier funds that are stalled in the Senate.
+1. The package would include the $25 billion approved as part of the COVID-19 rescue that is stalled in the Senate.

 DeJoy, the first postmaster general in nearly two decades who was not a career postal employee, has pledged to modernize the money-losing agency to make it more efficient.
 He eliminated most overtime for postal workers, imposed restrictions on transportation and reduced of the quantity and use of mail-processing equipment.